Burundi: Geography

 One of the smallest countries in Africa, Burundi is landlocked and has an equatorial climate.
 Burundi is a part of the Albertine Rift, the western extension of the East African Rift.
 The country lies on a rolling plateau in the centre of Africa.
 Burundi is bordered by Rwanda to the north, Tanzania to the east and southeast, and the Democratic Republic of the Congo to the west.
 It lies within the Albertine Rift montane forests, Central Zambezian miombo woodlands, and Victoria Basin forest-savanna mosaic ecoregions.

 The average elevation of the central plateau is 5600 ft, with lower elevations at the borders.
 The highest peak, Mount Heha at 8810 ft, lies to the southeast of the largest city and economic capital, Bujumbura.
-The source of the Nile River is in Bururi province, and is linked from Lake Victoria to its headwaters via the Ruvyironza River.
-Lake Victoria is also an important water source, which serves as a fork to the Kagera River.
-Another major lake is Lake Tanganyika, located in much of Burundi's southwestern corner.
+The source of the Nile River is in Bururi Province, where the eastern slope of the central mountain region gives rise to the Rwanda River, one of the sources of the Nile.
+This source is linked from Lake Victoria to its headwaters via the Ruvyironza River.
+Lake Victoria is an important water source, which feeds the Kagera River.
+Another major lake is Lake Tanganyika, located in southwestern Burundi corner.